-The Master of Arts program in Russian and Slavonic Studies offers advanced study in the literature and culture of Russia.
-Course offerings are primarily in literature, but reflect a variety of interrelated fields, including religion, philology, intellectual history and philosophy.
-In two years of coursework, students receive training in the theory and history of Russian literature and culture in general, as well as an introduction to the history of the language.
+The Master of Arts Program in Russian and Slavonic Studies offers advanced study in the culture of Russia and Eastern Europe, spanning a variety of interrelated fields ¬ literature, history, religion, philology, philosophy, and fine arts.
+Through two years of coursework, all students will receive training in the theory and history of Russian language and culture; beyond this, they will choose to concentrate either on literary and artistic studies, or on the socio-political disciplines.

 Fall deadline: January 1 (for international applicants and for all who wish to be considered for an assistantship)